zourtney/lightcontrol/README.md

 **Command line interface**

-A command line interface is available by running *cli.py*.
-In short, just define your switch name as an argument and *t* or *f* for turning the switch on or off (respectively).
+A command line interface is available by running *lightcontrol.py* with the `-s` argument.
+Example:

-    sudo ./cli.py -"Desk lamp" t
+    sudo ./lightcontrol.py -s "Desk lamp"=0

 **Mobile**